MelanieCrissey/old-melaniecrissey.com/source/blog/beta.markdown

 ###Is it shady to use beta sign-ups for customer discovery or lead generation before your product is available?
 What are good ways to incentivize social sharing at an early stage?###

-It's absolutely fair game to use a beta sign-up form for customer discovery, but **incentivizing beta users to help score email address referrals comes with inherent risk.**
+It's absolutely fair game to use a beta sign-up form for customer discovery, but **incentivizing leads to help score email address referrals before they're beta users comes with inherent risk.**

 I wasn't comfortable promoting Springsled's product sight-unseen.
 As such, I did something SUPER shady.
 I used 5 unique personal email aliases to act like 5 referrals and won early beta access for myself without sharing the link at all. [#sorrynotsorry](http://25.media.tumblr.com/dd970af27c0b6beac20d32b8fa4e46c4/tumblr_mji1yb4SjI1rp7756o1_500.gif)